cramdoulfa/marc-website/docs/_pages/index.md

 **Università di Milano - Pre-COP 2024** - Sept 21: *The impact of Recommendation Algorithms in the Climate Crisis* as part of a lecture series on climate and technology.

-**Université Paris Nanterre** - Nov 21: Guest Lecture for Rémy Demichelis's class Théories de l'Information
+**Université Paris Nanterre** - Nov 21: Guest Lecture for Rémy Demichelis's class *Théories de l'information*

 **Université Paris 2 Panthéon-Assas** - Dec 2020, Sept 2021: Guest Lecture: *Algorithmic Fairness in Digital Administrations*